-Reduced GHG emissions when
+• Reduced GHG emissions compared to coal when running on gas or renewable energies.

-running on gas or renewable energies.
 Potentially heavy emitters for their size depending on maintenance levels and the fuel used:

 - Coal: 0.4 t CO2 eq./MWh

 - Natural gas: 0.2 t CO2 eq./MWh

 - Biomass (the CO2 is biogenic and not counted in scopes 1 and 2).